Dispatch's Second Chance (and The Game Awards Predictions)

 So you can play as like, I think it's interactive or like traditional.
 I don't remember what the two options are.

-And this is what I want to say.
-Interactive is.
+And this is what I want to ask.
+Interactive is,

-I think in both modes, you're still obviously making choices.
-You're making dialogue choices.
+so you'll, you'll, I think in both modes, you're still obviously making choices.
+You're making dialogue choices, you're making like moment choices.

-I think it just makes might make you feel a little more engaged.
-But you guys played the other.
+I think it just makes, might make you feel a little more engaged.

 There are way more.